Vittles Vault: A Plain Guide to Baby-Proof Dog Food Storage

 Why not just keep kibble in the bag with a clip?

 Two reasons, one per species.
-Freshness: kibble fats oxidize once the bag opens, and owners switching to sealed storage consistently report dogs more enthusiastic about the same food.
-Safety: a bag with a clip is zero-proof against a crawler who finds the pantry — kibble is a choking hazard, and a baby-proof container removes the whole question.
+Freshness: the fats in kibble oxidize once air gets in, which is why pet-food guidance leans toward sealed storage — and owners switching to a sealed container consistently report dogs more enthusiastic about the same food.
+Safety: a bag with a clip is zero-proof against a crawler who finds the pantry — small, hard, round pieces are the kind of thing pediatric guidance flags as a [choking hazard](https://www.healthychildren.org/English/health-issues/injuries-emergencies/Pages/Choking-Prevention.aspx), and a baby-proof container removes the whole question.

 Should I pour kibble in, or keep it in the original bag inside the container?

-Bag-in-container is the technically correct answer: the bag's liner protects fats from the plastic, and you keep the lot number in case of a recall.
-Pouring directly is fine too if you wash and fully dry the container between bags — owners do both happily.
+Bag-in-container is the answer the [FDA's storage guidance](https://www.fda.gov/animal-veterinary/animal-health-literacy/proper-storage-pet-food-treats) points to: it says to put the whole bag in the container rather than pour the kibble loose, so you keep the lot number and 'best by' date in case of a recall.
+Pouring directly is fine too if you wash and fully dry the container between bags — the same guidance suggests that between refills, and owners do both happily.
 Either way beats the clip.

 Can a determined dog open it?

 Owner reviews are remarkably consistent: counter-surfers knock it over, nose it around the floor, and get nowhere — the screw threads defeat paws and jaws.
-The known weakness is human error: a lid threaded lazily crooked is not sealed.
+The weakness owners flag is human error: a lid threaded lazily crooked is not sealed.
 Two seconds of attention solves it.

 What size fits what dog?

-Rough kibble math: the 15 lb vault fits a small-dog month, the 35 lb handles a typical large-bag, and the stackable 40+ lb sizes suit multi-dog homes.
-Buy the size matching the bag you actually purchase — kibble stays freshest in a container it nearly fills.
+Rough kibble math: the 15 lb vault fits a small-dog month, the 35 lb handles a typical large bag, and the stackable 40+ lb sizes suit multi-dog homes.
+Buy the size matching the bag you actually purchase — owners note kibble stays freshest in a container it nearly fills.